2023 IBPoC New Play Commission recipient:

 Selection happens through a committee of theatre artists and professionals based in Saskatchewan and across Canada.
 They represent a wide and diverse range of lived experiences and perspectives, including strong IBPoC representation.
 The committee both selects the commissioned project and identifies a series of shortlisted projects that each receive $1,000 and dramaturgical support provided by Persephone.

 The IBPoC commission will be an ongoing artistic program within Persephone’s play development and programming model.
-Each year, a new open call for submissions will be extended to IBPoC artists across Canada, and the commission will operate with the same financial, development, and producing support.
+Biannually, an open call for submissions will be extended to IBPoC artists across Canada, and the commission will operate with the same financial, development, and producing support.

 Persephone believes that this model is vital for ensuring IBPoC voices are strongly seen and heard on its stages, and that they are properly resourced to realize their best work.